sammydick22/oracle/src/game_sdk/game/README.md

 This library enables the creation of AI agents, in which actions are defined by the creator/developer.
 These agents can be used:
 - Worker Mode: to autonomously execute tasks through interaction with the agent.
 User interaction and tasks is required for the agent to execute tasks.
 For example, "Bring me some fruits and then go sit on the chair".
 - Agent Mode: to autonomously function in an open-ended manner by just providing a general goal.
-The agent independently and continously decides tasks for itself in an open-ended manner, and attempts to complete them.
+The agent independently and continuously decides tasks for itself in an open-ended manner, and attempts to complete them.

 ## Core Features